pi1814/ecommerce-api/README.md

 - **API Rate Limiting**: We will implement rate limiting to prevent abuse and ensure fair usage of our API.
 This will help in protecting our servers from being overwhelmed by too many requests from a single client.

 ### 5. Monitoring and Logging
-- **Real-Time Monitoring**: We will use monitoring tools like Prometheus and Grafana to track the performance and health of our API in real-time.
+- **Real-Time Monitoring**: We will use monitoring tools like Prometheus and Grafana to track the performance and health of our API in real time.
 - **Centralized Logging**: We can aggregate logs from all instances into a centralized logging system like ELK Stack (Elasticsearch, Logstash, Kibana) for easier analysis and troubleshooting.

 ### 6. Containerization and Orchestration